 There are two main areas for bars in Raleigh: Glenwood Ave and Fayetteville Street.
 The Glenwood Ave area has long been busy for nightlife Cornerstone Tavern starts your journey at the top of the strip with a carefree and positive vibe in a bar that looks like a house.
 Napper Tandy’s and Hibernian Pub (recently reopened) down the street are your run-of-the-mill Irish bars.
 Solas sets up as more of a dance club with a roof situation that lets you enjoy the weather.
 Clockwork offers unique cocktails for those looking for something more sophisticated.

 Down on Fayetteville Street, you’ll find Zinda, one of the newer hot spots in town for dancing.
-(Bottle service isn’t worth it there, so don’t pay the extra money.)
-The Oxford is a few steps away and hosts live music constantly in its gastropub setting.
+(Bottle service isn’t worth it there, so don’t pay the extra money).
 The Raleigh Times is a local favorite, with three floors and a nice rooftop for a beautiful night.
 The crowd is generally older than the previously mentioned bars with the crowd in the 25-40 range.
 Fox Liquor Bar is the best Raleigh option for speakeasy cocktails.